 The entire budget justification and supporting documentation must be combined into a single file and attached to field L of the R&R Budget Form.
 The budget narrative submitted with the application must match the dollar amounts on all required forms.
 Please explain each calculation and provide a narrative that supports each budget category.
 This detailed budget justification must match the proposed budget categories.
 Each year of the budget justification narrative must stand alone; lump sum budget justifications are not allowed.
-If options are proposed, option detailed budget justifications must stand alone as well, no lump sum justifications allowed.
+If options are proposed, option detailed budget justifications allowed.